dcdustin/Carbon.Documentation/docs/devs/creating-hooks.md

      	// Run special code here only if the patch is successful }

-     [AutoPatch(
+     [AutoPatch( // [!code focus]
-     	IsRequired = true, // If the patch fails, automatically unload the plugin Order = AutoPatchAttribute.Orders.AfterOnServerInitialized, // Specify at what time on the plugin's initialization should the patch apply
+     	IsRequired = true, // If the patch fails, automatically unload the plugin // [!code focus] Order = AutoPatchAttribute.Orders.AfterOnServerInitialized, // Specify at what time on the plugin's initialization should the patch apply // [!code focus]
-     	PatchSuccessCallback = nameof(OnPatchComplete))]
+     	PatchSuccessCallback = nameof(OnPatchComplete))] // [!code focus]
      [HarmonyPatch(typeof(BasePlayer), "CanSuicide", new Type[] { })]
      public class Patch_1
      {